-How Joe Biden’s Inauguration Day Will Be Different Than Any Other
+How Joe Biden's Inauguration Day Will Be Different Than Any Other

 House Speaker Nancy Pelosi noted the smaller crowd is due to the COVID-19 crisis — not the January 6 attack on the Capitol.

-“There will be less pomp.
+"There will be less pomp.
 No luncheon in the Capitol Rotunda with representatives and senators.
-Most officials from the House and Senate and their guests will not even be allowed inside the Capitol while Biden is present,” The Los Angeles Times wrote.
+Most officials from the House and Senate and their guests will not even be allowed inside the Capitol while Biden is present," The Los Angeles Times reported.

 The Inauguration Parade Will Be Virtual